 Some apps are set up to automatically categorize transactions according to an individual’s budget and show how much was spent in each category for the month so far.
 Monitoring expenses in this way can help you see where you might be overspending and keep you accountable to your goals.
 Some apps also can help you set those goals.

 For example, the SoFi Relay app can connect all your accounts on a mobile dashboard, so your finances are always at your fingertips.
 You can keep tabs on your cash flow—and the app lets you know how much was spent, where it was spent, and how that lines up with your budget.
 At the same time, and at no cost, you can keep an eye on your investment money—but not in a way that confuses those dollars with the day-to-day bottom line.

-Another way to easily track your spending is with SoFi Money®, a cash management account.
-In the SoFi app you’ll be able to see your weekly spending within the dashboard, that way you don’t have to use a pen and paper to keep track.
+Another way to easily track your spending is with SoFi Checking and Savings® account.
+In the SoFi app you’ll be able to see your weekly spending within the dashboard, that way you don’t have to use pen and paper to keep track.

 The best method for tracking spending is the one you’ll use—and keep using.
 Since there really is no right or wrong way to go, you may want to try different strategies until you find one that can help you achieve your goals while still enjoying your life from day to day.